chrisnoonan98675/site/_drafts/xl-test/how-to/add-a-test-specification.markdown

 1. Select **Test specification set**.
 1. Enter a unique name in the **Test specification name** box.
-1. Select a test specification in the **Available Test Specifications** list and click the arrow to move it to the **To be Added to Super Set** list.
+1. Select a test specification in the **Available test tpecifications** list and click the arrow to move it to the **To be added to super set** list.
 Do this for each specification that you want to add to the set.
-1. Click **Add Test Specification** to save the set.
+1. Click **Add test specification** to save the set.